facundoveliz/vendo/README.md

 You can visit the website by clicking [here](https://vendo-ecommerce.facundoveliz.monster/).

-You can use this example account:
+You can use this example account with admin privileges:

     johndoe@gmail.com:johndoepassword